munificent/craftinginterpreters/book/hash-tables.md

 That's all we need to do to delete an entry.
 Simple and fast.
 But all of the other operations need to correctly handle tombstones too.
-A tombstone is a sort of zombie entry.
-It has some of the characteristics of a living present entry, and some of the characteristics of a dead empty one.
+A tombstone is a sort of "half" entry.
+It has some of the characteristics of a present entry, and some of the characteristics of an empty one.

 When we are following a probe sequence during a lookup, and we hit a tombstone, we *don't* treat it like an empty slot and stop iterating.
-Instead, we note it and keep going.
-By probing past the tombstone, we ensure that deleting an entry doesn't break any implicit collision chains so that we can still find entries after it.
-In that sense, the tombstone entry is still "there".
+Instead, we note it and keep going:

 ^code find-tombstone (2 before, 2 after)

-The first time we pass a tombstone, we note it and store it in a local variable:
+The first time we pass a tombstone, we store it in this local variable:

 ^code find-entry-tombstone (1 before, 1 after)